commercetools/ui-kit/materials/tokens/README.md

 Having no structure or naming conventions, can easily lead to an unmaintainable codebase in the long term.
 This naming approach ensures that everyone who participates in the development of the application "speaks the same language".
 Using proper naming will prepare us for the changes in design of the application.

-A design token variable is composed by two dashes plus the word `token` plus dash plus type plus dash plus element name plus element state: `--token-type-component-state`
+A design token variable is composed by two dashes plus the word `token` plus dash plus type plus dash plus element name plus element state: `--token-type-element-state`

 ###### Good